bbauska/HTML5-webdev/html-basics.md

 |IE=7           |Use the Windows Internet Explorer 7 standards rendering mode|
 |IE=5           |Use the Microsoft Internet Explorer 5 standards rendering mode|

-*Note: It is recommended that Web developers restrict their use of Edge mode to test pages and other non-production uses because of the possible unexpected results of rendering page content in future versions of Windows Internet Explorer.*
+<p><i>Note: It is recommended that Web developers restrict their use of Edge mode to test pages and
+other non-production uses because of the possible unexpected results of rendering page content in future versions of Windows Internet Explorer.</i></p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>